hammerheim-game/hammerheim-rules/3-warbands/black-orcs.md

 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 4 4 4 4 4 1 3 1 8
-Weapons/Armor: A Black Orc Boss may be equipped with weapons and armor chosen from the Black Orc equipment list.
+Weapons/Armour: A Black Orc Boss may be equipped with weapons and armour chosen from the Black Orc equipment list.
 Skills: The Black Orc Boss may choose from Combat, Shooting, Strength & Speed when he gains a new skill.
 In